Last Comic Standing

-Last Comic Standing is an American reality television talent competition show on NBC that aired from June 1, 2003, to August 9, 2010, then again in 2014 and 2015.
-The goal of the program was to select a comedian from an initially large group of hopefuls.
+Last Comic Standing is an American reality television talent competition show on NBC that aired from June 1, 2003, to August 9, 2010, and again in 2014 and 2015.
+Each season a comedian from an initially large group of hopefuls was picked as a winner.
 For the first seven seasons, the winner received a cash prize and a television special; for season eight in 2014, the winner won a cash prize, a talent deal with NBC, and a half-hour scripted project developed by Universal Television.

 Format

 The show varied its format season by season.
 For seasons 1–2 and 4–7, NBC talent scouts Ross Mark and Bob Read held open casting calls in various locations around the United States.
-At each casting call, Mark and Read identified comics to participate in callback auditions in front of live audiences.
-Mark and Read then selected a predetermined number of comics from each callback, who were invited to participate in a semifinal qualifying round.
+At each casting call, Mark and Read selected comics to participate in callback auditions in front of live audiences.
+Mark and Read selected a predetermined number of comics from each callback, who were invited to participate in a semifinal qualifying round.

 The comics who advanced to the semifinal qualifying round were divided into two groups.
-In Season Four, 40 comics were divided into two groups of 20; these comics performed and competed against each other at the Alex Theatre in Glendale, California.
+In Season Four, 40 comics were divided into two groups of 20; the comics performed competing against each other at the Alex Theatre in Glendale, California.
 During the semifinal qualifying rounds, a panel of celebrity judges, and the show's producers, selected the finalists who would move forward to the final qualifying round, and live together in a group residence.

 Once the residence finalists were selected, the comics participated in some type of comedic challenge each television week.
-Challenges have included performing stand-up at a local laundromat, working as a tour guide in Los Angeles, participating in a roast at the Friars Club of Beverly Hills and performing comedy on a specific subject with little preparation time on a radio show.
-The winner of each challenge is usually rewarded with immunity from being eliminated from the competition for that week, while the remaining comics are vulnerable to elimination through a "head-to-head" standup challenge.
+Challenges included performing stand-up at a local laundromat, working as a tour guide in Los Angeles, participating in a roast at the Friars Club of Beverly Hills, and performing comedy related to a specific subject with little preparation time on a radio show.
+Usually the winner of each challenge is rewarded with immunity from being eliminated from the competition for that week; the remaining comics are vulnerable to elimination during a "head-to-head" standup challenge.